medcomdk/dk-medcom-messaging/docs/index.md

 This page represents the messaging profiles (Danish: Meddelelsesprofiler) used in MedComs FHIR®© standards.
 These profiles describe fundamental information when exchanging information as messages.
-Therefore one or more profiles are included in all MedCom's FHIR messages.
+Therefore one or more messaging profiles are included in all MedCom's FHIR messages.
 The MedCom's FHIR Messaging profiles do not alone compose a standard but are used to describe important information in MedCom's standards.Thus, this page includes the IG solely, and technical uses cases and does not include clinical guidelines and test protocols.

 ## 1 Standard documentation